JohnProg/godo/README.md

 Godo - Todo list API Server
 ====

-A to-do app similar to many others out there.
+A to-do list API server written in Go similar to many others out there.

 What separates this from many other task managers: